recryptproject/qtumjs-doc/source/index.html.md

 }

 /**
- * The raw log data returned by qtumd, not ABI decoded.
+ * The raw log data returned by recryptd, not ABI decoded.
  */
 export interface ILogEntry extends IRPCGetTransactionReceiptBase {
   /**